dotnet/runtime/docs/coding-guidelines/netstandard20-corefx-infra.md

 ### End goal

-- CoreFx does not build any reference assemblies for NETStandard.
+- dotnet/runtime does not build any reference assemblies for NETStandard.
-- For every library in NETStandard.Library, the only configurations in CoreFx are framework-specific.
+- For every library in NETStandard.Library, the only configurations in dotnet/runtime are framework-specific.
 EG: netcoreapp3.0, net472
 - For every library in NETCore.App but not in NETStandard.Library there must be a framework-specific configuration for NETCoreApp1.2.
 Other configurations may exist to ship in a package, but those will not be built by folks building just NETCore.App.